mtwatson/docker-kube/README.md

 ## Setup the Environment

 * Create a virtualenv and activate it
-* Run `make install` to install the necessary dependencies
+* Run `make install` to install the basic necessary dependencies.
+  This includes:
+    1. pip + upgrade pip
+    2. All Python software located inside of requirements.txt
+* Run `make install hadolint` to install Hadolint.
+* Run `make install-circleci` to install CircleCi.
+* Run `make install-kuber` to install kubernetes.
+* Run `make install-minikube` to install minikube.
+* Run `make lint` to lint the project code, which includes both pylint and Hadolint.

 ### Running `app.py`